- About GSE

 Since 1986, the Philadelphia Writing Project has sponsored an Invitational Summer Institute on Writing and Literacy for K-16 educators in the Philadelphia region.
 The institute engages teachers in reflective inquiries into practice and the processes of teaching and learning.
 Teachers explore the practice of writing as a way of knowing, teaching beliefs, and multiple forms of literacy.
-The institute is grounded in the core beliefs that have influenced Philadelphia Writing Project Teacher Consultants for more than two and a half decades.
+The institute is grounded in the core beliefs that have influenced Philadelphia Writing Project Teacher Consultants for more than three decades.

 Applicants should commit to attending all of the sessions listed below.

-All sessions will be held at the Philadelphia Writing Project office.
+All sessions will be held at the University of Pennsylvania.

 Participants will receive 1 CEU (continuing education course unit) from the Graduate School of Education at the University of Pennsylvania upon successful completion of all course requirements.
 1 CEU is equivalent to 3 continuing education credits recognized by the School District of Philadelphia and other educational entities.
 The course also awards 30 ACT 48 credits.

 The 2017 Invitational Summer Institute is free to Philadelphia teachers.
 Participants pay $100 to cover books and materials.